-Conservatism is the resistance of change due to preference for stability and continuity.
+Conservatism is resistance to change due to preference for stability and continuity.
 The conservative believes in the value of history and favors traditional institutions over the abstract or ideal, as it is represented in liberalism and socialism.
 Gradualism, which is the milder form of conservatism, rather than resist change, disapprove of revolution, believing it to bear the risk of compromising the ordered structure of the society.

 Religious conservatism seeks to preserve select religious ideologies, either by example or by law as in the case of Isaac Oluwole and the fiery James Johnson, who in 1905, led a delegation to Governor Egerton in protest for the disregard of Sunday by the European inhabitants of Lagos.
 In Onitsha of 1864, a man called Odesoruelu, meaning, “restorer of primitive style,” sought to rewind his native land even further.
 Odesoruelu campaigned against presence of the white man, which he believed brought about the rise in the price of food.
 With the smallpox epidemic of that year giving credibility to his ideas, he soon gained followers who carried his message to small towns within ten mile radius to Onitsha.
 Social conservatism, which involves the adaptation of norms handed down from the past, may have played a role in the criminalization of homosexuality in the “extraordinary order of the day” proclaimed by the leader of Nigeria’s 15 January 1966 coup.